stylerw/styler_praat_scripts/nasality_automeasure/README.md

 * **However**, A1-P0 measurements are not meaningful at a token-by-token level.
 Although one can safely (and easily) find patterns of nasality in a large dataset, for any given measurement, particularly when found automatically, one cannot make claims like "*This particular vowel* is nasalized".
 The best approach is to compare large groups of tokens across differing conditions.

 * **Crucially**, A1-P0 measurement values *cannot be compared across speakers*.
-There is evidence (see Styler 2015) that speakers vary both in terms of their base value of A1-P0 (their mean values for oral and nasal vowels), as well as the range between oral and nasal vowels.
+There is evidence (see Styler 2017) that speakers vary both in terms of their base value of A1-P0 (their mean values for oral and nasal vowels), as well as the range between oral and nasal vowels.
 This means that although you can safely compare within-speaker changes across conditions ("Across all speakers, vowels were more nasal in NVNs than NVCs"), *you cannot reliably compare across-speaker changes in degree* ("Speakers are more nasal in Boston than Denver" or "L2 speakers show greater nasality than L1 speakers") using A1-P0.

 * Although we've seen promise for some of the secondary measures of nasality (A3-P0, P0Prominence, Formant Bandwidths) (see Styler 2015), they have not been vetted in the literature, and their measurement is not as well studied or established.
 Because much less is known about these measures, they should be used carefully.

 * Secondary measures (mainly vowel formant frequencies and bandwidths) are not treated as cautiously in the script, and are not automatically sanity-checked.
 They are derived directly from Praat's LPCs, with little processing.
 Please treat the formant output of this script as one might any other formant analysis script.

+- Please see [my 2017 JASA paper](http://wstyler.ucsd.edu/files/styler2017_jasa_onacousticalnatureofnasality.pdf) for a more up-to-date survey of some of the problems inherent in acoustical measurement of nasality.

 ## About the Script